Post-Menopausal Bleeding or Spotting: time to talk with the doc

 What is the most common cause of bleeding after menopause?

 Dr. Jessie: About 40 percent of bleeding after menopause is caused by non-cancerous polyps in the lining of the uterus.
-The second most common cause is atrophy or thinning of the uterine lining.
+The second most common cause is vaginal atrophy or thinning of the uterine lining.

 Dr. Jessie: It can be very challenging to distinguish pre-cancer or cancer of the uterus from other causes without an exam.
 Things like weight loss, pain or persistent bleeding are more likely with advanced cancers.